albert-garreta/Example-keccak-in-starknet/README.md

 ### Step 2

 - When done, call `finalize_keccak` to verify the soundness of the execution.
 Here we pass the bounds of the `keccak_ptr` array.
 The function will extract the data to be hashed from this array, compute the hash, and check that it matches the hash stored in the array.
+This makes the whole process sound.

 ## Why this design?